Dutta-SD/sci-cpy/README.md

 Do ⭐ it if you find it useful!

 This repository contains two main folders
-* Python - Codes written in Python 3.
+* `/Python` - Codes written in Python 3.
 Can also contain code having C code with Python Wrapper
-* C - Contains numerical method codes implemented in C
+* `/C` - Contains numerical method codes implemented in C

 This reposittory must be useful for C and Python coders.